This is the first in a mini-series of articles on pricing strategies.

-We hope that these articles will provide better understanding of the different types of pricing within a metered price plan.
+We hope that these articles will provide a better understanding of the different types of pricing within a metered price plan.

-This guide will walk through the wide range of features required to automate your recurring billing, subscription management, and payment process.
+This guide will walk through the wide range of features required to automate your recurring billing, subscription management, and payment processes.Free Download

 What is tiered and volume pricing?

-Tiered pricing defines a price PER unit within a range.
+Tiered pricing: defines a price PER unit within a range.

 Total cost = (20 x 10) + (10 x 8.5) + (10 x 7) + (20x 5.5) = $465